| |

 Strawberry Muffin Recipe

-As we head into warmer weather, and with peak strawberry season on the way, this simple strawberry muffin recipe will be on regular rotation in my kitchen.
-Featuring a blend of fresh and freeze dried strawberries, plus crunchy Demerara sugar on top, these sweet, moist strawberry muffins offer a refreshing twist on traditional blueberry.
+During peak strawberry season, this simple strawberry muffin recipe is always on regular rotation in my kitchen.
+Featuring a blend of fresh and freeze dried strawberries, plus a crunchy Demerara sugar topping, these strawberry muffins offer a fun twist on traditional blueberry.

 Strawberry muffins on a white plate with a bowl of strawberries and a red and white towel